gacbur/moviesapp/README.md

 ## Description

-Movies viewer allows you to search for movies, each movie contains: description, average ratings, actors, cast and other information.
+Movies App allows you to search for movies, each movie contains: description, average ratings, actors, cast and other information.
 You can add videos to your favorites and keep a collection of your favorite videos.
 Each video at the bottom of the page suggests titles that you might like, considering the video you're currently viewing.

 #### My intentions